ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/lec06.md

 Daniel finished creating the automated expiration date aspect.

+Yuxi has finished the onboarding form.

-Andy has been working on
+Andy has been working on finishing the image scanner aspect and recipe generation.

 Everyone will continue working on their tasks for the MVP.